 In New Jersey, public entities, owners of property, and managers of businesses all have a level of responsibility to keep the public safe from hazards on their premises.
-If you were injured while patronizing a business or visiting someone’s property, you may have a legitimate claim to recover damages for medical bills, lost wages, pain and suffering, and more.
-If you have questions about any of the following, you may want to seek the counsel of an attorney, like the slip and fall lawyers New Jersey trusts from Davis & Brusca, LLC.
+If you were injured while patronizing a business or visiting someone’s property, you may have a legitimate claim to recover damages for medical bills, lost wages and pain and suffering.
+If you have questions about any of the following, you should call to seek the counsel of a top slip and fall lawyer from Davis & Brusca, LLC.

-Any hazardous condition that causes an injury can potentially be deemed dangerous.
-One of the most common hazardous conditions is snow and ice accumulation.
-After a snowstorm or winter weather event, a commercial property owner or occupier must remove the snow and ice from any sidewalks and walkways that people are likely to use.
-The law does not generally require them to make the property completely free of ice and snow.
+A wide array of hazards can causes an injury and potentially be deemed “dangerous” or “unreasonable”.
+This is a fact-sensitive analysis which requires careful analysis of the law.
+However, one of the most common hazardous conditions is snow and ice accumulation.
+But even this is not a simple issue, as most states have a variety of laws and issues which control the question of liability, and a variety of immunities may apply to protect government entities and transportation providers (such as NJ Transit or SEPTA).
+Commercial property owners have the most exposure.
+After a snowstorm or winter weather event, a commercial property owner or occupier must take reasonable action to remove the snow and ice from any sidewalks and walkways that people are likely to use.
+The law does not generally require them to make the property completely free of ice and snow and warn of the potential for slippery conditions.
+The simple fact that a patron slips does not necessarily mean they will have a valid claim.
+This is because event commercial property owners are not required to “guarantee” safe passage.
 Rather, they are only required to make their property “reasonably” safe.
-This is a fact-sensitive determination.
+Evaluation of the merits of any case is a fact-sensitive determination.
 Residential property owners are generally under a lesser duty.
 In addition, some states, townships, and municipalities have laws governing snow and ice removal which may or may not prove relevant to the case.
-Other common examples of unsafe conditions include:
+Other common examples of unsafe conditions that may cause a person to slip or trip, fall and sustain injury include:

-As discussed above, a property owner will only be held liable if they knew or should have known about the dangerous condition, and failed to take proper action to address it or warn of it.
+As discussed above, a property owner will only be liable if they knew or should have known about the dangerous condition and failed to take proper action to address it or warn of it.
 The courts will afford property owners a reasonable amount of time to discover the dangerous condition.
 For example, if a person spills a bottle of oil in a grocery store, and someone immediately slips after the spill, the store will probably not be held liable because it likely had no chance to discover and correct the hazard.
-It can be difficult to prove how long a spill has been sitting in the aisle of a store, although there may be signs (such as track marks through a spill) which suggest its age.
+It can be difficult to prove how long a spill has been sitting in the aisle of a store, although there may be indications (such as track marks through a spill) which suggest its age.
 An experienced personal injury lawyer, like the slip and fall lawyers New Jersey trusts, can examine the incident report taken by the store surveillance footage, and can interview witnesses, including store employees to gauge the merits of the claim.

 Property owners and public entities are generally also required to warn people of known dangerous conditions, if they do not or cannot correct them immediately.
 For example, the public must be warned of areas under construction, and stores must place “caution” cones on freshly mopped or waxed floors.

 Property owners have a duty to keep their premises safe for other people.
-If they violate that duty and someone suffers an injury, that property owner could be held liable.
+If they violate that duty and someone suffers an injury, that property owner may be liable.
 If you were hurt on someone else’s property, you may be entitled to compensation.
 Don’t let the following misconceptions about slip and fall accidents prevent you from filing a case.